LAKSHADWEEP

 • Local Products: Tourists are increasingly attracted to authentic island crafts, encouraging brands to highlight local heritage.

-READ ALSO DIGITAL BHARAT PROJECT BY CYNEXTGEN AREA- DELHI
+READ ALSO DIGITAL BHARAT PROJECT BIHAR BY CYNEXTGEN: EMPOWERING BIHAR’S DIGITAL FUTURE

 Understanding these patterns helps brands design campaigns and distribution strategies that resonate with both locals and tourists.